-The Local Authority currently offers support to maintained schools via the Early Years Quality Standards and Safeguarding Team.
-Support may be offered via an Early Years Adviser to maintained schools who are judged less than 'Good' by Ofsted, this will depend upon the issues raised in the Ofsted report, and the support arranged via other sources e.g., school to school support.
+The Local Authority currently offers support via the Early Years Quality Standards and Safeguarding Team to settings who are judged less than 'Good' by Ofsted.

-The Local Authority will conduct Business Health Checks and Funding Audits by Early Years and Childcare Sustainability Officers to ensure that schools are meeting the requirements laid down in the Requirements of Early Education and Childcare Funding Entitlements.
+The Local Authority will conduct Business Health Checks and Funding Audits by Early Years and Childcare Sustainability Officers to ensure that providers are meeting the requirements laid down in the Provider Agreement.
 These requirements include:

-- The Early Years Entitlements funded places are delivered completely free of charge to parents - Funding provided is used properly and in accordance with any local authority arrangements made with providers and schools - Providers and schools offer funded places in accordance with the 'Early education and childcare - Statutory guidance for local authorities'
+- The Early Years Entitlements funded places are delivered completely free of charge to parents - Funding provided is used properly and in accordance with any local authority arrangements made with providers - Providers offer funded places in accordance with the 'Early education and childcare Statutory guidance for local authorities'

-Please see Section 5.4 for details of Audit Requirements.
+Please see Section 5.6 for details of Audit Requirements.